milewdev/devenv-rubygem/README.md

   ```

 - Register your new repo with Travis CI, Coveralls, Code Climate, and Gemnasium.
-- Replace all occurrences of mygem and devenv-rubygem with your project name.
+- Replace all occurrences of roughgem and devenv-rubygem with your project name.
 - Modify this README file to suit your project: remove these notes, fill in the description for 'What is ...?', fix the documentation links, etc.
 - Push your changes to github.
 - Verify that [Travis CI](https://travis-ci.org), [Code Climate](https://codeclimate.com), [Coveralls](https://coveralls.io), and [Gemnasium](https://gemnasium.com/) work.